movermeyer/pypkg/README.rst

     :alt: License

 Pypkg is an example package that exists as an aid to the `Python Packaging User Guide Tutorial <https://python-packaging-user-guide.readthedocs.org/en/latest/tutorial.html>`_ and demonstrates best practices for Python packages.
-This fork has been customized to suit my own preferences.
+This project was forked from `github.com/pypa/sampleproject <https://github.com/pypa/sampleproject>`_.

 Getting Started